tlossen/remodel/README.md

 use [redis](http://github.com/antirez/redis) instead of mysql to store your application data.

-remodel (= redis model) is an ActiveRecord-like mapping layer offers familiar syntax like `has_many`, `has_one` etc. to build your domain model in ruby.
+remodel (= redis model) is an ActiveRecord-like mapping layer which offers familiar syntax like `has_many`, `has_one` etc. to build your domain model in ruby.